Prince Charles of Hesse and by Rhine

-Prince Charles of Hesse and by Rhine (23 April 1809 - 20 March 1877) was a German prince, officer and politician.
+Prince Charles of Hesse and by Rhine (German: Karl) (23 April 1809 – 20 March 1877) was a German prince, officer and politician.
 He was the second surviving son of Louis II, Grand Duke of Hesse and Wilhelmine of Baden.
 The prince had a military career and became a general in the infantry of the army of the Grand Duchy of Hesse.
 He was also a member of the Landtag of Hesse.